 - The department has established an advisory committee comprised of students, alumni, community members, external consultants, faculty and staff to oversee our planning and implementation process.
 This advisory board independently oversees the department's efforts, engages in routine assessments of the department’s progress and provides recommendations that advance us toward our goals.

-- We are hosting a series of Pitt OT community journal club discussions comprised of a mixture of students from each of our programs, faculty and staff to engage in more intimate conversations to promote learning and growth in our community.
-These groups review materials (videos, readings) and meet monthly during academic terms to discuss themes, such as how to navigate biased interactions and microaggressions as well as any other topics that emerge.
+- We are hosting a series of Pitt OT community discussions comprised of a mixture of students from each of our programs, faculty and staff to engage in more intimate conversations to promote learning and growth in our community.
+Pitt OT’s Occupational Justice groups will identify and discuss issues of inequity and injustice in our society based on written, video and/or podcast materials, and will serve as a space to reflect, share thoughts and take action.

 - The department has commissioned task forces comprised of students, alumni, community members and faculty to review our curricula (OTD, MS, CScD) and make recommendations for modifications within and across programs to address the prevalence and causes of health disparities, cultural humility in assessment and intervention and strategies to address institutional mechanisms that squash diversity, equity and inclusion.
 We are implementing recommended changes in concert with ongoing curriculum modifications.